(TA Proper is the third of six theories comprising the body of TA Theory)

 Simple transactions are of two types - Complementary Transactions and Crossed Transactions.
 The vectors are parallel in complementary transactions and crossed in Crossed Transactions.

-Complementary Transactions : Vectors are parallel in complementary transactions.
-The ego state addressed is the one that responds and in turn addresses the originator ego state.
+Complementary Transactions: Vectors are parallel in complementary transactions.
+The ego state addressed is the one that responds and in turn addresses the originating ego state.
 Nine types of complementary transactions are possible.
 The most commonly occurring transactions are shown in the diagrams appearing below.

 Transactions also occur between internal Parent and internal Child.

-We experience such mind talk or incessant mind chatter when we are disturbed, and also when we are severely hurt by what someone said or did.
+We experience such mind talk or incessant mind chatter when we are disturbed, and also when we are hurt by what someone said or did.
 These are intra-personal dialogues.
-They serve the purpose of reinforcing our 'self-other-person-world' view, life position, self worth-value-dignity-well-being' and generate psychological trading stamps.
+They serve the purpose of reinforcing our 'self - other person - world view', life position, 'self worth-value-dignity-well-being' and sometimes generate psychological trading stamps.

-Crossed Transactions : Vectors are crossed in crossed transactions.
-The ego state that responds may be different from the ego state addressed or the response may originate from the ego state addressed but may address another ego state in the originator.
+Crossed Transactions: Vectors are crossed in crossed transactions.
+The ego state that responds would be different from the ego state addressed or the response may originate from the ego state addressed, but may address another ego state in the originator.
 Crossed transactions generate a lull in communication.
-Communication can commence when one of the parties shifts ego state, or changes the subject matter of conversation.
-Diagrams picturing the most commonly occurring crossed transactions are given below.
+Communication can commence when one of the parties shifts ego state, or changes the subject matter of the conversation.
+Diagrams of the most commonly occurring crossed transactions are given below.

 Complex Transactions

-Complex transactions are of two types Ulterior Complementary Transactions also called Duplex Transactions and Ulterior Angular Transactions.
+Complex transactions are of two types Ulterior Complementary Transactions (Duplex Transactions) and Ulterior Angular Transactions.

 Note: The social component is shown by an unbroken line and the psychological component by a dotted line.